tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_Edge_E430.md

 As of 3.8 a 3rd party module is not needed, device is accessible @ /dev/mccX

-The card reader will not work out-of-the-box pre 3.8, but thanks to Icetonic, the necessary kernel module, rts5229, can be found from the Realtek website or from the Arch User Repository.
+The card reader will not work out-of-the-box pre-3.8, but thanks to Icetonic, the necessary kernel module, rts5229, can be found from the Realtek website or from the Arch User Repository.
 Download the tarball and install with makepkg.

-Note:My personal experience with the PKGBUILD was that Realtek uses some rediculous "login" for their ftp download link, thereby dynamically changing the address.
+Note:My personal experience with the PKGBUILD was that Realtek uses some ridiculous "login" for their ftp download link, thereby dynamically changing the address.
 I was able to navigate to the site and copy the download link address and insert it into the PKGBUILD so that I could create a pkg.tar.gz and install it with pacman.
 Thanks to gehidore for